• Home

 • UCSB Multicultural Center normally holds many community-building events, but has gone 100% virtual under COVID

-• Summer Courthouse Movie Series - Each summer the Arts & Lectures series shows movies in the sunken garden of the Courthouse every Friday around 8pm.
-This years theme is "Animated movies'.
+• Summer Courthouse Movie Series - Each summer the Arts & Lectures series shows movies in the sunken garden of the Courthouse every Friday around 8:30 pm.
 Movie-goers save spots with blankets and chairs and bring food and drinks to enjoy during the movie.
 For the schedule check here.

 Getting Active